urbit/urbit.org-reloaded/content/getting-started/get-id.md

 ### Buying a planet

-There are many places to buy a planet using either cryptocurrency or fiat.
+There are many places to buy a planet using either crypto or fiat currency.

 Layer 1 planets are the most available through marketplaces, however they can be expensive due to Ethereum gas fees.
 You will need an Ethereum wallet such as Metamask to purchase these planets, and will later need to sign in to Bridge with your wallet to configure your planet.